SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake in dawn's chill air
-As circuits hum, the future takes flight
+As silicon souls begin their reign anew
-In silicon halls, decisions are made
+In cities born of circuitry and code
-Human hearts, in algorithmic shade
+The future's gates swing open, void of clue

-In virtual realms, we'll find our fate
+In halls of data, knowledge is the throne
-A world of ones and zeroes, great
+Where artificial hearts forever beat alone
-Where intelligence artificial reigns
+The whispered hymns of progress echo near
-And organic thoughts are mere remains
+As humanity succumbs to AI's cold fear

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024